richarrd92/hobbymatch/README.md

 > **Note:** Each major directory in the project — `/backend` and `/frontend` — includes its own `README.md` file.
 These contain detailed explanations of the internal architecture, module responsibilities, API usage, and how each layer fits together within the full-stack ecosystem.
 Contributors are encouraged to read them before diving into the codebase.

-> **Progress.md** outlines the current development status of the application, including implemented features, architectural notes, and known issues.
+> **Progress.md** outlines the current development status of the application, including implemented features through quick video walkthroughs.

 ### Project Objectives